THE WAIT IS OVER!

-Okay, so technically Spring doesn’t start for another 12 days but I figured I needed to start now to give you (and myself) a little time to gear up for The Big Spring Clean.
-This year I thought it would be fun to do a spring cleaning series for a little extra motivation, breaking the process into manageable steps so that by the end of the month, our homes all sparkle.
+Anyone else ready for for a fresh start & a clean house?
+This year I thought it would be fun to do a cleaning series for a little extra motivation, breaking the process into manageable steps so that by the end, our homes all sparkle.
 You with me?
 Good!

 We are going to start by clearing the clutter.